Dear Kannan,

 September 3, 2010 in Corporate Law by admin

-The Government of India has notified ESIC Amendment) Act 2010 vide official gazette dated 25 May 2010.
+The Government of India has notified ESIC Amendment Act 2010 via the official gazette dated 25 May 2010.
 The Employees State Insurance Act, ESI Act for short, was enacted by the Government of India in 1948.
-The Government of India through notification in Official Gazette dated 25 May 2010 has enacted The Employees’ State Insurance (Amendment) Act, 2010 to amend the earlier ESIC Act, 1948.
+The Government of India, through a notification in the Official Gazette dated 25 May 2010, has enacted The Employees' State Insurance (Amendment) Act, 2010 to amend the earlier ESIC Act, 1948.

-These amendments will substantially improvise the medical and other benefits under the Scheme.
-Emphasis has been given for development and expansion of infrastructure for augmenting the benefits under the Scheme.
+These amendments will substantially improve the medical and other benefits under the Scheme.
+Emphasis has been given to the development and expansion of infrastructure for augmenting the benefits under the Scheme.

-Benefits under the scheme have also been extended to apprentices and trainees employed under Apprentice Act and Standing Order Act.
-Amendments also aim to improvise the administration of the scheme and to overcome practical difficulties experienced in past during inspection and assessment.
+Benefits under the scheme have also been extended to apprentices and trainees employed under the Apprentice Act and Standing Order Act.
+The amendments also aim to improve the administration of the scheme and to overcome practical difficulties experienced in the past during inspection and assessment.

 Introduction